AnalystScope

 Live investment view

-Base case stance: Sell with low confidence as shares trade at $152 versus $79 fair value, implying -48.0 downside.
-This workspace updates with the latest live inputs, while the published report remains a point-in-time note.
+Base case stance: Buy with medium confidence as shares are currently being evaluated against an older daily scheduled quote of $138 versus $168 fair value, implying +22.2 upside.
+This workspace updates with the latest daily scheduled quote and reported inputs, while the published report remains a point-in-time note.

 Current model signal